-Now that we know what’s going to happen, here are our best tips to make sure the whole procedure is as easy and painless as possible.
+Now that you know what's going to happen, here are our best tips to make sure the whole procedure is easy easy and painless as possible.

-Say what??
+Don’t wear deodorant.
+Say what?
 No, your radiologist isn’t going to tell you you’re smelly.
 Deodorants can contain certain chemicals which can show up on the x-rays and disturb the image your radiologist is trying to read.
 And you certainly don’t want to have to come in and do it all over again if your x-ray image isn’t good!
 Just bring some in your purse with you and you can put it on when you’re done.

-Do you live in New Hampshire or New England?
-You should come to Derry Imaging for your mammograms!
+Do you live in New Hampshire or the New England?
+You should choose Derry Imaging for your next mammogram!

 Want to make an appointment with us?
-Click the picture!
+Click the below!